 - Social media monitoring and engagement

 - Social Media Analytics

 So, there is another important factor which plays crucial role before considering the use of these tools: its price.
-This is espcially important for small and medium businesses.
+This is especially important for small and medium businesses.
 First of all, of course, the free version of these tools catch hold of our eyes.
-Alertio, Boardreader, Feedly, Icerocket , Socialmention, Social Searcher, Topsy and Twingly offer excellent coverage of online news, social media channels & networks for online media monitoring and social media monitoring.
+Alertio, Board reader, Feedly, Icerocket , Socialmention, Social searcher, Topsy other Twingly offer excellent coverage of online news, social media channels & networks for online media monitoring and social media monitoring.
 On top of it, they also possess ability to provide almost close to real results for monitoring.
 For absolutely no money, this is certainly a good deal.

 Monitoring is more than "press any key"

 But one thing is clear: neither free nor paid tools provide completely satisfactory results for professional monitoring.
 Only a clever combination of (paid and free) tools, and some genius leads to the finish / Truth.
 Hence, the user of the tools must always understand the underlying metrics - how the tool works and what results it delivers, and then users have to interpret the data obtained.

 On the other hand, whoever that are interesed for tool also need to know what they are looking and clear: what are the monitoring objectives and questions to be answered?
 The best results will be optained taking into account: issue and tool functionality / properties.
 This also means that the tool provides proper appropiate metrics.
 For a successful monitoring strategy, I recommend the following procedure: